 Building a portfolio can be like dining out.
-You have lots of choices (Chicken or beef?
+You have lots of choices (chicken or beef?
 French fries or side salad?), but not all of them suit your appetite.

-Options vs. stocks: What’s the difference?
+Options vs. Stocks: What’s the difference?

+A stock is an ownership share in a company.
+When you buy one or more stock shares, you purchase part of the company that issued the stock.
 When you invest in stocks, the goal is to buy shares at one price, then sell them at a higher price.
-When you do so, you realize capital gains or profits in your portfolio.
+When you do so, you realize profits, a.k.a. capital gains, in your portfolio.